Area 8G Interplay Guidelines

 FIFA, AYSO Rules and Regulations, and all area guidelines and directives are to be adhered to during all Area 8G interplay games.
 For interplay games, these guidelines supersede regional rules.

-AYSO National has established myriad new rules for U-10 and above.
+AYSO National has established myriad new rules for U-10 and below.
 Those rules will become effective in Area 8-G in the Fall of 2018.

-Throw-ins for U-6 to U-8.
-The throw-in is replaced with a pass-in kick.
+Throw-ins for U-6 the throw-in is replaced with a pass-in kick.

 Playground Soccer for players 3 and 4 years old is for learning fundamental motor skills using soccer as theme.
 A soccer ball can be used but competition in training or match play of any kind is not allowed.